seanthegeek/yaramail/docs/source/tutorial.md

         $example_url = "https://example.com" ascii wide nocase
     condition:
         /*
-        Require at least one URL for this rule, otherwise all email with no URLs would match.
+        Require at least one URL for this rule, otherwise all emails with no URLs would match.

         The total number of URLs must match the number of example.com URls.